Apprenda/mvn-repo/README.md

 # Usage

-* Adding the Apprenda repository to access Maven dependencies
+* Adding the Apprenda repository to access Maven dependencies.

+NOTE : the Guest App API should not be deployed with the application and thus needs to be declared in 'provided' scope in Maven projects.

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"